Scale: 1/6, Size: 10.6″ (27 cm)

 Here is what I have – armature and base.
 Now it is time to make the armature stand on its base.
 Take off one of the leg modules and cut the leg wire about 1/2″ under the knee.

 Like this (see the photo below left).
 Now put back the module on that poor leg.
-If it is a bit loose, tighten it with a couple of slight pinches by wire cutters.
+If it is a bit loose, tighten it with a couple of slight pinches by wire cutter.

 Like this (see the photo on the left just below).
 Slide that empty leg module on the base tube – you doll is standing now.

 First layer of clay – something to hold on to (for me and for the next layers of clay) while sculpting.
 I am leaving the joints open this time – I want to try posing on a later stage than usual.
-The clay is Cernit, color – Flesh.
+The clay is Cernit polymer clay, color – Flesh.

 Forceps clipped to the neck wire suspend the armature in the air for baking.
-The 5 modules are on the holders, covered with TLS (translucent liquid sculpey) and go to the oven at the same time.
-This layer of TLS over brass tubing is supposed to help the clay to adhere to metal.
+The 5 modules are on the holders, covered with Translucent Liquid Sculpey (liquid clay) and go to the oven at the same time.
+This layer of Translucent Liquid Sculpey over brass tubing will help the clay to adhere to metal.

 Here it is baked.
 Very strong, as promised with Cernit.
 High translucency – also as promised.
 I think I like Cernit, I will wait with the final judgement until the end.